yookue/ant-buddy-pro/README.md

 ## Quickstart

-You can install this package in your existing React project as follows:
+You can install this package in your React project as follows:

 ```bash
 $ npm install @yookue/ant-buddy-pro --save